-Prolonged drought, improper grazing management such as continuous season-long or year-long grazing, or a combination of these factors weaken the resilience of the Reference state and drive its transition to the Shortgrass state.
-The Reference state transitions to the Shortgrass state when mid-statured graminoids become rare and shortgrasses and sedges such as blue grama, Sandberg bluegrass, and threadleaf sedge dominate the plant community.
+Prolonged drought, improper grazing management such as continuous season-long or year-long grazing, or a combination of these factors weaken the resilience of the Reference State and drive its transition to the Shortgrass state.
+The Reference state transitions to the Shortgrass state when mid-statured graminoids become rare and shortgrass species and sedges such as blue grama and threadleaf sedge dominate the plant community.